Representations and evaluation strategies for feasibly approximable functions: Compositional Evaluation Strategies

 \section{Compositional Evaluation Strategies}

 In this section we introduce the notion of compositional evaluation strategy over an algebraic structure $\Sigma$.
-This will allow us to state our main result on the polytime computability of maximisation and integration for all functions which can be expressed symbolically in a sufficiently simple language.
-We will also introduce new ways of comparing representations which are interesting in their own right.
+This will allow us to state our main result on the existence of a modular polytime algorithm for evaluating all sufficiently simple symbolic expressions which involve maximisation or integration.

 For a class of spaces $C$, let $\Prod(C)$ denote the class of all finite and countable products of members of $C$, \ie a space $A$ belongs to $\Prod(C)$ if and only if it is of the form $A_1 \times \dots \times A_n$ or $\prod_{i \in \N} A_i$ with $A_i$ being members of $C$.